 I also really like that you have the option to tilt the amplifier more if you wish to have a better angle to project your sound.
 Naturally, it has a 10-degree tilt, but you can make it 50-degrees, which I personally prefer the look of.

 Unfortunately, like most amps that support them, the footswitch for this amplifier is sold separately, but I highly recommend that you snag one if you can.
 They’re very well-made and will make your experience more seamless.

 At 180 watts, this piece of equipment can easily hold its own against a full band as well, so if you’re part of an ensemble, this amp is one you should definitely consider.
 Even though it has massive power, it weighs only 30 pounds, so it won’t be too much of a pain to haul around.
 In my opinion, this one is easily one of the best acoustic guitar amplifiers, and it has everything you’ll ever need.
 Even though it’s kind of pricey, you’ll probably never need to replace it either.

-A great amplifier can make a break your performance, and thankfully, all of these sound great and come with plenty of stuff that you’ll be able to utilize consistently.
-Some brands and models out there have some strange gimmicks, but these ones are pretty straightforward, yet still have some aspects that make them unique.
+A great amplifier can make or break your performance, and thankfully, all of these sound great and come with plenty of stuff that you’ll be able to utilize consistently.
+Some brands and models out there have some strange gimmicks, but these are pretty straightforward yet still have some aspects that make them unique.